iodigital-com/io-technology/data/blog/on-the-fly-machine-learning-in-the-browser-with-tensor-flow-js.md

 ### Some things I noticed

-While building this demo, I noticed a few this.
+While building this demo, I noticed a few things.
 Firstly, this stuff is hard!
 I don’t have a machine learning background so many of the techniques and concepts I was not familiar with.
 While doing the Codelab I read things like _"Now it's time to define your model head, which is essentially a very minimal multi-layer perceptron."_ which didn’t fill me with much confidence that I was able to build this demo.
-Luckily, with the help of the codelab and TensorFlow.js’s documentation of there utilities to make this stuff easier for you, I was able to make something cool!
+Luckily, with the help of the Codelab and TensorFlow.js’s documentation of their utilities to make this stuff easier for you, I was able to make something cool!

 I also noticed how accessible this actually is for developers.
 Being able to run this in the browser on a relatively "low-powered" machine like my laptop (in machine learning terms) is just amazing.
-I’m able to share a link to this static websites and let people play around with this and train models which is amazing!
+I’m able to share a link to this static website and let people play around with this and train models which is amazing!

 Finally, I noticed that this is a gateway into machine learning for me.
 It hits the right balance between having familiar concepts and being a bit out of my depth and wanting to learn about these techniques in this exciting field.
-Try one of these codelabs out.
+Try one of these Codelabs out.
 It might be a lot less daunting than you suspect.

 ## Cool demo, what are actual use cases?